rumblesan/atomiix/README.md

 The documentation already assumes some knowledge of Ixi lang, and needs to be greatly improved.

-There are also bugs, though this is just about at the stage where it's usable and hopefully useful.
+There are also bugs, though things are about at the stage where it's usable and hopefully useful.

 ## Installation

-Atomiix has two parts, the audio engine written in SuperCollider and the Atom editor plugin.
+Atomiix has two parts, the audio engine written in SuperCollider and the Atom editor plug-in.

 Installing SuperCollider should just involve going to the [Download](https://supercollider.github.io/download) page on the website, downloading the most recent version for your platform, and then running the installer.
 Once that's done, open the SuperCollider IDE and run the following code to use the [Quarks](http://doc.sccode.org/Guides/UsingQuarks.html) tool and install the atomiix quark.